oyabun-dev/Portfolio/readme.md

 ### Description
 Wordle Masters is a clone of the popular word guessing game called Wordle.
 The game challenges players to guess a five-letter word by suggesting words that are then checked for matching letters.
 The objective of the game is to guess the word with as few attempts as possible.
 ### Technologies Used:
 JavaScript, HTML, CSS.

+## Calculator Masters
+### Description
+This is a simple calculator project built using JavaScript, HTML, and CSS.
+The calculator can perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+### Technologies Used:
+JavaScript, HTML, CSS.

+## Driver License Test
+### Description
+This is a simple web application that provides users with a driver license test.
+It is designed to help learners prepare for the driver license exam and to test their knowledge of road rules and driving regulations.
+### Technologies Used:
+JavaScript, PHP, HTML, CSS.

 # Skills
 <u>Programming Languages</u>: Java, JavaScript, C.